 -Lunch reservations are easier to get than dinner.
 The French Laundry serves dinner 7 nights a week when open, but also serves lunch on Fridays, Saturdays, and Sundays.
 The menu is still the same!

 -Best time of year to try for French Laundry reservations according to staff at the restaurant are February through the beginning of May as this is a slow time for tourism in Napa Valley.

 -Worse times of year for getting French Laundry reservations according to staff are during white truffle season (October and November), and during the summer months (mid May through end of August).
 The staff also noted that right before or after a closure (they normally close for one week or so in the Winter and Summer) is typically quite busy as well.

--As noted earlier, there is generally a $100 per person cancellation fee if you cancel less than 48 hours prior to your appointed time.
+-As noted earlier, there is generally a $100 per person cancellation fee if you cancel less than 48 hours prior to your appointed time (be sure to check the cancellation guidelines before you commit).
 So cancel in advance if needed.

 -If you do get stuck with having to cancel only a day or so in advance, first try calling The French Laundry to explain the situation and see if there is anything they can do to help.
 If this doesn’t work, try posting online to see if you can find some other diners looking for reservations that can take your place or have your hotel help you by calling around to see if there are other visitors who have been trying to get reservations.

 OK, so there you go!
 A comprehensive guide to how to make French Laundry reservations if you ever choose to do so.
 Have you ever booked reservations to The French Laundry?
 If you have more tips, updated information, or advice for booking reservations, please let us know.
 Also, you can read the follow-up post and read about our dining experience (including loads of pics) here.